A collection of tools for working with files and filesystems.

 - Passphrase (must be a valid GPG passphrase)

-- Directory for working data (should be writeable and have sufficient free space to hold approximately three times the amount of data being crystallized at any one time)
+- Directory for working data (should be writeable and have sufficient free space to hold approximately three times the amount of data being crystallized at any one time).
+MUST NOT have newline in the path.
+A space in the path may cause degraded performance (see comments in

 - Path to a directory tree of the format used by the Ember Library